An avid knitter for over 10 years, Donna enjoys sharing her free patterns and knitting experience with other fiber fans

 2. Make Your Flowers

-For each flower, you will need to make 4 or 5 petals.
+For each flower, you will need to make four or five petals.
 Below are variations on my knitted flower pattern that will create different-sized petals/flowers.
-I used mainly the medium, small, and the smallest flower sizes for my bag.
+I used mainly the medium, small, and smallest flower sizes for my bag.
 The yarn weight and needle size are recommendations based on what I used, but you can play around and see what needle works best for your yarn.
 You can also modify the size of the flowers by adding or deleting the center knit rows.

 These flower petals are a quick knit and are great to make while you are watching TV.
 I made petals for three flowers while watching an episode of Downton Abbey!

 - Supplies: worsted weight yarn using size #7 needle

 Follow the directions for my Flirty Flower pin to knit this size flower.

 - Supplies: dk weight yarn using #6 needle

-For each petal, CO 3 sts leaving about 2 inch tail, follow directions for the large flower to Row 5.
+For each petal, CO 3 sts leaving about two-inch tail, follow directions for the large flower to Row 5.

 Rows 5 to 8: Knit (4 rows total)